govuk-one-login/mobile-android-one-login-cri-orchestrator/.github/pull_request_template.md

 ### Before the CODEOWNERS review the pull request

-- [ ] Complete all Acceptance Criteria within Jira ticket.
+- [ ] Complete any relevant acceptance criteria
 - [ ] Self-review code.
 - [ ] Successfully run changes on a testing device.
 - [ ] Complete automated Testing: